-In the event of a fire, the actions of teachers/lecturers and other relevant persons (e.g. pupils/students) are likely to be crucial to their safety and that of other people in the premises.
-All teachers/lecturers should receive basic fire safety induction training and attend refresher sessions at pre-determined intervals.
+In the event of a fire the actions of staff are likely to be crucial to their safety and that of other people in the premises.
+All staff should receive basic fire safety induction training and attend refresher sessions at pre-determined intervals.